nguyennhatminh-mgr/MC-Assignment3/README.md

 # MC-Assignment3
-# Please read file assignment.pdf for more information
+# Please read file assignment3.pdf for more information